The Christmas Craft Fair has a really good reputation locally.

 He hadn’t actually decided on what he would be working on so I showed him the usual kind of cheese knife that we’d often make on a blacksmith forging experience day.
 I asked him how hands on he would like to be, his reply: ‘well I’d really like to get involved as much as possible’.
 So I said, ‘Why don’t we have a look at some of these other pieces of steel that we have here and we could actually work on something a bit larger than we normally do.’

 He was very good and he achieved a lot, keeping up with turning the handle (which is the bellows and inducts air / oxygen regulating the heat of the forge).
 He was also active with the hammer and showed good dexterity.
-We actually managed to make a knife about 3 times the size of the smaller knives that we normally make – and in the same amount of time.
+We actually managed to make a knife about 3 times the size than the smaller knives that we normally make – and in the same amount of time.
 It was very impressive, we often have a discussion about what we’re going to make on an experience day, this time we got straight into this so we didn’t actually work on any other bit of steel other that one for this project.

 Lining up for a second experience day